-President Ferdinand "Bongbong" Marcos Jr. is in Malacañang monitoring events as rallies demanding transparency and accountability in government commenced on Sunday, November 16.
+President Ferdinand "Bongbong" Marcos Jr. monitored rallies demanding transparency and accountability from Malacañang on Sunday, November 16.

-An estimated 45,000 mostly Iglesia ni Cristo (INC) members gathered at the Quirino Grandstand for a "Rally for Transparency and a Better Democracy" denouncing alleged large-scale corruption.
+An estimated 45,000 Iglesia ni Cristo (INC) members gathered at the Quirino Grandstand to protest alleged large-scale corruption, specifically in flood control projects.

-A separate rally is also underway at the People Power Monument in Quezon City, organized by the United People's Initiative (UPI), a group of retired military officers.
+A separate rally organized by the United People's Initiative (UPI), composed of retired military officers, took place at the People Power Monument.

-The UPI urged President Marcos Jr. to take immediate and decisive steps to restore confidence in the Office of the President.
+The UPI urged President Marcos Jr. to take decisive steps to restore confidence in the Office of the President and demanded a full investigation into issues raised by former Ako Bicol Rep. Zaldy Co.

 Topics in this story